gvwilson/fiction/iffy/index.md

 "Good," de said firmly.
 "'Cuz they payin' overtime an' we can use the jing.
 Second wants t' make an autra li'l sister," de confided with a grin.
-"Me not bein' youngest any more—wou'nt that be a thing?
+"Me not bein' youngest any more—wou'n't that be a thing?
-Now c'mon, I bet there's tea brewa."
+Now c'mon, I bet there's cuppa."
 De unhooked der arm from Iffy's and took the younger girl's hand.

 Iffy's mind whirled.